California Penal Code 138 a

 Bribery of Witness Regarding Trial Attendance is a felony, punishable by:

 - 4 Years in the California State Prison

 If you are facing Bribery of Witness Regarding Trial Attendance charges for California Penal Code Section 138 a or any other white collar crime, you face an uphill battle.
 Dissuading a witness may influence a jury to believe that you are guilty of the crime for which you tried to influence a witness.
 A skilled criminal defense attorney will be able to evaluate all of the evidence in your case to formulate defense strategies that have the potential to get your case dismissed.

-Regardless of whether or not you are planning to hire an attorney, call (888) 250-2865 and speak with a MacGregor & Collins, LLP legal professional.
-With more than forty years of combined Orange County legal experience, you can count on receiving information that will help you make informed decisions.
+Regardless of whether or not you are planning to hire an attorney, call 844-285-9559 and speak with our legal professionals.
+With more than fifty years of combined Orange County legal experience, you can count on receiving information that will help you make informed decisions.